bcpierce00/unison/INSTALL.md

 Building from source is as simple as changing to the source directory and executing:
 ```
-${MAKE}
+gmake
 ```

-Where ${MAKE} is the name under which GNU make is installed.
-Sometimes this is "make" and sometimes this is "gmake".
+where `gmake` is the command to run GNU make.
+(Usually, GNU make is available as "gmake", but on some systems it is only available as "make".)
 If you are using OPAM then `opam exec -- make` may work for you, as opam needs to set up a specific environment.

 Presence of lablgtk3 is detected automatically to build the GUI.
 If you want to build only the GUI, type `make gui`.
 You can type `make tui` if you have lablgtk3 installed but don't want the GUI built.
 Type `make fsmonitor` to build only the filesystem monitor.

-To install, `${MAKE} install` should work, assuming `$PREFIX` is set in the environment; `$DESTDIR` is also respected.
+To install, `gmake install` should work, assuming `$PREFIX` is set in the environment; `$DESTDIR` is also respected.
 The set of installed files should be
 ```